Small eigenvalues of closed Riemann surfaces for large genus: Abstract

 \section{Abstract}

-In this article we study the asymptotic behavior of small eigenvalues of Riemann surfaces for large genus.
-We show that for any positive integer $k$, as the genus $g$ goes to infinity, the smallest $k$-th eigenvalue of \RS s in any thick part of moduli space of \RS s of genus $g$ is uniformly comparable to $\frac{1}{g^2}$ in $g$.
+In this article we study the asymptotic behavior of small eigenvalues of hyperbolic surfaces for large genus.
+We show that for any positive integer $k$, as the genus $g$ goes to infinity, the minimum of $k$-th eigenvalues of hyperbolic surfaces over any thick part of moduli space of \RS s of genus $g$ is uniformly comparable to $\frac{1}{g^2}$ in $g$.
+And the minimum of $ag$-th eigenvalues of hyperbolic surfaces in any thick part of moduli space is bounded above by a uniform constant only depending on $\eps$ and $a$.

-In the proof of the upper bound, for any constant $\eps>0$, we will construct a closed \RS \ of genus $g$ in any $\eps$-thick part of moduli space such that it admits a pants decomposition whose boundary curves all have length equal to $\eps$, and the number of separating systole curves in this surface is uniformly comparable to $g$.
+In the proof of the upper bound, for any constant $\eps>0$, we will construct a closed hyperbolic surface of genus $g$ in any $\eps$-thick part of moduli space such that it admits a pants decomposition whose curves all have length equal to $\eps$, and the number of separating systole curves in this surface is uniformly comparable to $g$.